Terms of Service

 6.1 The vehicle is insured with a mandatory vehicle liability insurance and accident insurance of the driver, as well as a comprehensive insurance for both the lessee and owner.
 Insurances are included in the price.

-6.2 Personal liability of the lessee (deductible) is ISK 185,000 – ISK one hundred thirty-nine thousand – for each loss or damage which he may cause with the use of the vehicle.
+6.2 Personal liability of the lessee (deductible) is ISK 250,000 – ISK two hundred fifty thousand – for each loss or damage which he may cause with the use of the vehicle.
 In the event that the lessee causes more than one case of loss or damage during the term of lease, he shall pay the aforementioned amount for each case of loss or damage.

 6.3 In the event that the lessee causes loss or damage to own property with the use of the vehicle, the lessor will investigate this as a possible attempt to commit fraud.
 Should the lessor believe that there has been an actual attempt at insurance fraud committed, they shall report this to the police.